IbrohimIgaybullayev/Grammar-Vocabulary-Test/README.md

 My English Quiz Project

-The users have the chance to identify their possible levels by this test.
+The users have the chance to identify their possible levels via this test.

 Features:
 30 intiguing questions,
-Immediate calculation,
+Immediate results,
 Adaptible for almost all devices.

 Technologies/Languages: